Xofredlum/FreDock/README.md

 # FreDock

+> Fast • Portable • Lightweight

-A lightweight clipboard companion for Windows.
+A lightweight clipboard companion for Windows

 Made with ❤️ using AutoHotkey v2.

 Designed and maintained by **Xofredlum**.

-Developed in collaboration with **ChatGPT (OpenAI)**.
+Created by Xofredlum with ChatGPT (OpenAI).